Mosqlimate-project/sprint-template/scores/scores.md

 ### Global ranking using the scores: 𝑆<sub>1</sub> , 𝑆<sub>3</sub> , and 𝑆<sub>5</sub>
-The global rank for each mandatory state and year is:
+The global rank summarizes the performance of the models among all five states.
+The results are presented per year.

 | Global - 2023 | Global - 2024 |
 |--------|--------|